rossleavitt/stock_analysis/Scrape_finra/finra_README.md

 ![fin_image_1](https://github.com/rossleavitt/stock_analysis/blob/main/images/finra_img_1.PNG)

-Then I can use the trade amount and the bond yield data that I get for each day and come up with an average bond yield for each of the dates listed.
+Since there can be multiple bond trades a day, I used the trade amount and the bond yield data that I get for each transaction and come up with a weighted average bond yield for each of the dates listed.
 With that I can create graphs to see how these yields have changed over time.